 Friendly, stray cats and kittens can be transported in a secure carrier.
 It is recommended that you introduce the cat(s) to the carrier before the day of your appointment.
 You may also choose to feed him or her in the carrier so the cat will associate the carrier with something positive.

-If the cat is not friendly or approachable it is recommended to humanely trap him or her.
+If the cat is not friendly or approachable, it is recommended to humanely trap him or her.
 The Cleveland APL has humane traps available for rent for clients.
 We require a non-refundable fee of $5 per trap and a fully refundable $45 deposit.
 The fees are collected when the trap is rented.
-Our TNR Clinic Coordinator, Sara Dillenkofer will provide a “how-to” demonstration and written instructions with tips on how to successfully and humanely trap feral cats.
+Our TNR Clinic Coordinator, Sarah Dasher will provide a “how-to” demonstration and written instructions with tips on how to successfully and humanely trap feral cats.
 “How-to” workshops may be coordinated for groups of caretakers and other interested parties free of charge.
-Please contact Sara Dillenkofer at 216-377-1624 or [email protected] for more information.
+Please contact our team at 216-255-5022 or via e-mail at CommunityPetClinic@ClevelandAPL.org for more information.